dhellmann/pymotw-3/source/cgitb/index.rst

 The error report from this example is much more extensive than the original.
 Each frame of the stack is listed, along with:

-* the full path to the source file, instead of just the base name
+* The full path to the source file, instead of just the base name
-* the values of the arguments to each function in the stack
+* The values of the arguments to each function in the stack
-* a few lines of source context from around the line in the error path
+* A few lines of source context from around the line in the error path
-* the values of variables in the expression causing the error
+* The values of variables in the expression causing the error

 Having access to the variables involved in the error stack can help find a logical error that occurs somewhere higher in the stack than